-Do you find graffiti visually-arresting like we do?
+Do you find graffiti as inspiring and visually-arresting as we do?

-Graffiti takes the neglected and out-of-the-way places of the city and makes them marvelous and magical.
+Graffiti takes neglected and out-of-the-way places in the city and makes them marvellous and magical.
 Plus, it’s an art form that, like drag, originated from a marginalized community and is all about subverting convention and expectation.
 And, also like drag queens – it’s colourful, surprising, and larger-than-life!

 One of the best examples of this is Graffiti Alley right here in Toronto.
 A surprising number of locals aren’t aware of this place; this alley – or series of alleys – which is just south of Queen Street West, running west from Spadina Avenue to Portland Street; it has some of the most amazing murals and graffiti installations we’ve ever seen.
 They depict faces, places, people and stories from everyday life – hidden jewels decorating the city’s forgotten spaces.